GoogleCloudPlatform/workflows-demos/workflow-tasks-workflow/README.md

 Next, create a parent workflow in [workflow-parent.yaml](./workflow-parent.yaml).

 The workflow assigns some constants first.
-Note that it's referring to the child workflow and the queue in the middle:
+Note that it's referring to the child workflow and the queue name between the parent and child workflows:

 ```yaml
 main: